A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 Projects We’re Excited For

-We’re open to many proposals, but here are three categoriesof projects we’re particularly well-suited to incubate.
+We’re open to many proposals, but here are three categoriesof projects we’re well-suited to incubate.
 If your idea is adjacent — apply anyway.

 ☞ ☞ ☞